goromal/notes/README.md

 # Notes

-Published notes and articles on technical and non-technical topics.
+Published notes and articles on assorted technical and non-technical topics.

 To generate updated docs, run